farrinfedra/Tindog/README.md

+ ### Tindog
-## Tindog is a web development project from Udemy course web development bootcamp by Angela Yu.
+ Tindog is a web development project from Udemy course web development bootcamp by Angela Yu.